 Another idea is to take a cruise when you are in Miami!
 The Carnival Vista looks amazing!

 Ever wonder the distance from Miami to Key West?
 Well, it’s about 160 miles.
 Crazy, right?!
 That 3 hour drive could be a road trip in itself!
 Well, now you know the distance from Miami to Key West, on your Florida Keys Road Trip, check these amazing stops:

 Stop at Robbie’s and feed the Tarpons.
 It is a really cool experience.
 For just a few bucks, you get a bucket of fish that you then feed to the large tarpon that hang out by the pier.

 So fun!
 Just look out for the Pelicans, they’re savage!

 Grab lunch at Sunset Grille

 This is a cool restaurant on the water that has a pool!
 It is a great place to stop, eat lunch and take a swim before heading on.
+Make sure to check out their Key Lime Pie!
 Once you are done swimming walk up the stairs that go under the bridge and walk out on the famous 7 Mile Bridge.

 7 Mile Bridge